-EMPIRICAL CASE
+4 EMPIRICAL CASE

 A PSA for a real-life project was created by the principal researcher to test whether the framework could be applied in practice.
-An Action Research (AR) approach was applied to carry out this field research.
-Since AR allows for studying technology in its human context (Baskerville et al., 1996), it was ideally suited to verify whether the PSA-part of our theoretical framework could be applied in a practical situation.
-To ensure relevance and scientific rigor, we consistently applied the five principles of Canonical Action Research (CAR), as formulated in Davison et al. (2004).
-Below, we will briefly discuss these principles.
+An Action Research (AR) approach was used to carry out this field research.
+Since AR allows for studying technology in its human context (Baskerville et al. 1996), it was ideally suited to verify whether the PSA-part of our theoretical framework could be applied in a practical situation.
+To ensure relevance and scientific rigor, we consistently applied the principles of Canonical Action Research, as stated in Davison et al. (2004).
+Data was gathered by recording and/or taking minutes of discussions, keeping a daily research diary and analysing documents (e.g. EA artifacts).